The Case for Female Astronauts: Reproducing Americans in the Final Frontier

 Perhaps Firestone was too optimistic in her assessment that the technology to remove reproduction from women’s bodies might be imminently available.
 Pregnancy and childbirth as the exclusive, almost mythical realm of the female body continue to occupy a sacred place in American culture.
-Where fanciful technological fixes to social and ecological problems from food supply to clean energy merit political discussion, topics touching on technologies of childbirth rarely arise without inspiring intense, often polarizing debate.
+Where fanciful technological fixes to social and ecological problems from food supply to energy shortages merit political discussion, topics touching on technologies of childbirth rarely arise without inspiring intense, often polarizing debate.

 There’s something irrefutably natural about the act of gestation and childbirth that renders it controversial to liberal and conservative alike.
 On one side are those that would agree with Firestone that childbirth oppresses women; then there are others that see great power in the act of childbirth—that even in the 21st century the physical act of becoming a mother imbues women with unique political power inaccessible to men.
 Harnessing technical rhetoric to describe the flip side of this power, some critics of partial, assisted reproductive technology such as surrogacy or in vitro fertilization have voiced fear that, should Firestone’s vision come true, women will someday become obsolete like any other supplanted technology.